killthebuddh4/gadfly/README.md

 downstream -> when you traverse CONT, the elements that come after THIS parents -> when you traverse OWNER, the elements that come before THIS children -> when you traverse OWNER, the elements that come after THIS

+# NOTES 2024-05-08

+__primitives__ -> graphs and operations on graphs, can be fully understood on their own (i.e. they're not specific to gadfly) __engine__ -> graphs and operations that are specifically about driving the generation of other graphs __language__ -> graphs and operations that can be executed and whose values are essentially source code and are generated via the engine